The basics of novated leasing

 How do I choose which car to novate?

-Should I choose to drive an electric car?
+Should I lease an electric car?

 What car running costs can I include in my novated lease?